 The life of "Pac" begins with an interview of the imprisoned artist, exposing his life story to a sympathetic documentary filmmaker.
 This awkward set-up results in a clumsy first hour of jumbled childhood flashbacks, filled with random characters spouting stilted dialogue.
 There are disconnected leaps in time and location (captions indicating dates and places show up with no consistency) as we follow Tupac's career, but the viewer feels no involvement.
 At one point, the film shows Tupac recording his music in a studio, arrogantly showing off his technical skills, and the suddenly, we are on the set of a movie (Juice) where his dialogue delivery is so awe-inspiring, that he manages to elicit a chorus of "oohs!" and "aahs!" from a theatrical audience.
 How he jumped from rapper to movie actor is not clearly explained, and the lack of evolution in Tupac's character make his accomplishments seem inconsequential.
 The first half of the film is also doggedly and stereotypically political, with Tupac's mom making grandstanding speeches as a member of the Black Panthers, and emphasizing how the FBI targets Tupac's militant step-father as one of their most wanted.
 All of this is dramatized to show just how wicked White Men can be.
 While social inequity and legal injustice are significant issues which exist today, this kind of shallow portrayal diminishes the seriousness of the subject and reduces characters to single dimensions.

 The second half of the movie is a bit more coherent, as the storytelling proceeds in a more linear manner addressing the rapper's problems with the law, business dealings with Death Row Records, romantic interests, and territorial confrontations.
 Yet, it all feels sanitized and cartoony.
-He is abused by police in and out of jail, shot five times by his rivals, confronts drug dealers who push their stuff on his activist mother, is placed on trial for assault and rape, and yet the emotional response is neutered by all the self-rightousness of the character and unimaginative re-enactments of history.
+He is abused by police in and out of jail, shot five times by his rivals, confronts drug dealers who push their stuff on his activist mother, is placed on trial for assault and rape, but every emotional response is neutered by all the self-rightousness of the character and unimaginative re-enactments of history.
 These significant events in Tupac's life are like reading stats off a baseball card.

 It would not be too much of a spoiler to state that Tupac was shot and killed while in Law Vegas back in 1994, and the speculative events leading up to this "assassination" (Chris Rock once made a very insightful and hilarious joke about using this term) become the focal point.
 However, the build up is lackluster and unexciting, leading to a climax which is strangely uninvolving.
 Again, fault must lie with the bloodless direction (no pun intended), which looks like it was done by computer and then edited haphazardly.
 Dramatically speaking, I was more moved by the ending of Selina than I was with this movie.

 The actors themselves seem to do their best with the material.
 Dominick L. Santana is restrained and imposing as Suge Knight, fulfulling the reputation of the controversial rap producer and music executive without turning him into a parody.
-Kat Graham plays Jada Pinkett (now best known as the wife Will Smith) with class and composure, although her character is given short shrift because we are never shown why she means so much to Tupac, nor are we made aware of her influence, save for a pivotal scene where she accuses him of being a sell-out.
+Kat Graham plays Jada Pinkett (now best known as the wife of Will Smith) with class and composure, although her character is given short shrift because we are never shown why she means so much to Tupac, nor are we made aware of her influence, save for a pivotal scene where she accuses him of being a sell-out.
 Sadly, Demetrius Shipp, Jr. as Tupac suffers most from the weak script: since we are not made to care too much about the character, all of his political stances and artistic proclamations don't resonate as they should.
 There are times where Shipp's portrayal appears to be merely pompous and self-pitying rather than inspiring, and there's only so much I can take of an unsavory main character.
 Demetrius looks like Tupac, but whether he captures the artist himself I'll never know unless I look elsewhere.
 I went into this movie with a keen interest in the life and times of Tupac Shukur.
 But two and a half hours later, I ended up bored by the movie, and uninterested in the main character.

 Vital Disc Stats: The Blu-ray